catalyzeio/policies/source/sections/08-configuration_management_policy.md

 2. Developers are strongly encouraged to follow the [commit message conventions suggested by GitHub](https://github.com/blog/926-shiny-new-commit-styles).
    * Commit messages should be wrapped to 72 characters.
    * Commit messages should be written in the present tense.
 This convention matches up with commit messages generated by commands like git merge and git revert.
-3. Once the feature and corresponding tests are complete, a pull request will be created using the GitHub/GitLab web interface.
+3. Once the feature and corresponding tests are complete, a pull request will be created using the GitHub web interface.
 The pull request should indicate which feature or defect is being addressed and should provide a high-level description of the changes made.
 4. Code reviews are performed as part of the pull request procedure.
 Once a change is ready for review, the author(s) will notify other engineers using an appropriate mechanism, typically via an `@channel` message in Slack.
    * Other engineers will review the changes, using the guidelines above.
    * Engineers should note all potential issues with the code; it is the responsibility of the author(s) to address those issues or explain why they are not applicable.